 As the Opal decision makes clear, the EBA process is extremely difficult to navigate and even harder to execute properly.
 At Workplace Wizards we are passionate about being in the employer’s corner and aiding them to negotiate, draft, vote on and lodge a proposed EBA to make the process less stressful and to ensure it gets approved by the FWC.

 We offer a variety of flexible and competitive packages including fixed fee for partial/total support during the EBA negotiation, ‘pay as you go’ packages for as little or as much assistance as you need, or a mixture of both.
-Make sure you get in touch with Nathaniel Ganeson on 0447 336 280 or email firstname.lastname@example.org for your 20 minute free and no-obligation consultation.
+Just call Workplace Wizards on 03 9087 6949 (or email at firstname.lastname@example.org) to speak to our team and find out how we can help you!